gallovitchmackenzie/Physics-Journey/README.md

 ## What You'll Find Here

-- Lecture notes from various physics speakers
+- Lecture notes from physics experts (school visits, conferences)
 - Small coding projects
 - Reflections on what I'm learning